stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 {{%/expand%}}

-Once the automation document is created, you can now test it.
+Once the automation document is created, we can now give it a test.
   1. You can then find the newly created document under the **Owned by me** tab of the **Document** section of Systems Manager Console.

   ![Section3 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section3-playbook-gather-resource-tab.png)